SamanthaVS-BBD/Database-levelup-bookClub/README.md

 Run flyway migrate in your terminal or set up a GitHub Action to automatically run flyway migrate when you push to the main branch.

-5. Setting Up Flyway with GitHub actions
+5. Setting up Flyway with GitHub actions
 Once Flyway is set up in your repo, navigate to your repo on GitHub

 Select Actions